Skip to main content

 First, you need to know what to look for.
 At Both&, we gathered data from thousands of people in the community to inform our product development.
 We wanted to know what people struggle with most, what they wish existed, and what tricks they’ve found to help alleviate dysphoria and elevate euphoria in the shopping experience.

-Today, we’re going to share everything we’ve learned with you.
+Today, we’re going to share everything we’ve learned with you about what makes transmasc clothing special.
 Enjoy!

 The base principles